rjleveque/2016-ros-amath/slides.md

  - I didn't work out all the details.

- - I didn't actually prove the theorem---my student did.
+ - I didn't actually prove the theorem - my student did.

  - Giving the proof to my competitors would be unfair to me.